 Lister has no development opportunities at present or any strong desire or need to expand.
-There is planned activity in 2021-22 to progress the plan for EESSH2, commence the Main Site kitchen refurbishment programme and continue the smoke detector enhancement contract on the Main Site.
-The current Director will retire in December 2021 and actions arising from this are being progressed well
+There is planned activity in 2023-24 to continue the Main Site kitchen refurbishment programme to completion and to progress the plan for EESSH2.

 Committee of Management